ID

 • mvn test -pl :graphitron-rewrite -Pquick ; existing tests pass.

-• New pipeline test: schema with two @asFacet inputs on a filter → classified Connection.facets() has two entries with correct column names and value types.
+• New pipeline test: schema with two @asFacet inputs on a filter → the classified ConnectionType.facets() has two entries with correct column names and value types.

-• New pipeline test: @asFacet on a @reference-bound input field → UnclassifiedField with a specific error message.
+• New pipeline test: @asFacet on a @reference-bound input field → classification error with a specific message.

 Overview